-Bud Clayman is the publisher of OC87 Recovery Diaries.
+Bud Clayman was the creative driving force behind OC87 Recovery Diaries.
 The website is an outgrowth of the autobiographical documentary film, OC87: The Obsessive Compulsive, Major Depression, Bipolar, Asperger’s Movie.
-Bud created, co-directed (along with Glenn Holsten and Scott Johnston) and was the principle subject of OC87, which had its theatrical premiere in 2012 and can now be seen on Amazon and YouTube.
-The film chronicles Bud’s ongoing battle with mental illness.
+Bud created, co-directed (along with Glenn Holsten and Scott Johnston) and was the principal subject of OC87, which had its theatrical premiere in 2012.
+The film chronicles Bud’s ongoing battle with mental illness and can be seen on Amazon and Sproutflix.
 OC87 Recovery Diaries expands on that story by allowing others to share their own stories of empowerment.
 His vision is simple yet challenging: to have a world free of mental illness stigma.

-Gabe is an author, editor, actor, playwright, director and a lover of commas.
+Gabe is an author, editor, actor, playwright, director, and a mental health and suicide awareness advocate.
 For five years, he worked at Montgomery County Emergency Service, Inc. (MCES), a non-profit crisis psychiatric hospital in the capacity of Allied Therapist and, later, as Development Specialist.
 At MCES, he created innovative programs such as a psychiatric visiting nurse program, a suicide prevention collaboration with SEPTA, and an Inpatient Concert Series that brought professional performing artists to entertain the patients and enrich their inpatient experience.
 While at MCES, Gabe also produced and directed a full-scale production of Thornton Wilder’s Our Town with the staff of the hospital, as an exercise in teamwork, empathy-building, and creative expression.
-Gabe serves on the Board of Directors of the Thornton Wilder Society and is Editor of its newsletter.
-He lives in a suburb of Philadelphia with his wife, twins and a basset hound named Tennessee.
+Gabe writes extensively on mental health and suicide awareness matters on Medium and other platforms, and he spreads his own brand of suicide awareness with his 1963 Volkswagen Beetle, Herbie the Love Bug replica, its rear window emblazoned with the Suicide/Crisis Lifeline number, 988.
+Gabe lives in a suburb of Philadelphia.

 Read Gabe’s essay on Men’s Mental Health.